 When to go: The main tourist season is from April to late September.
 Portorož all but shuts down in the fall and winter months.

 Getting there: Piran and Portorož have the enviable positions of being in the heart of the action and can be a great base for exploring places like the famous Postojna Cave.
-Close to both Italy and Croatia, it’s an easy drive to Trieste, Venice and Ljubljana, and there is also a bus station at the gateway of Piran.
+Close to both Italy and Croatia, it’s an easy day trip from Ljubljana, Trieste and Venice, and there’s also a bus station at the gateway of Piran.
 Those wanting to hit the water can also book a day-long boat trip in Portorož to destinations such as Croatia, Italy and other ports in Slovenia.

 Where to stay: I’m partial to the Kempinski Palace Portorož, thanks to its luxurious rooms, three (yes, three!) saunas, two pools and epic breakfast buffet.
 I’ve stayed in many hotels in my day, and have to say without a doubt that this is one of the most impressive.
 However if budget is a concern, you may be better off staying in Piran where there is a youth hostel as well as private rooms for rent.